She could be a Norman Rockwell painting,

 their grip on the last of their leaves.
 I'll take

-two of these and one of those
+two of these and one of those, I say, pointing,

 thinking I won't eat them, but I probably will.